Shadowing-Übung: Iran War escalates as Yemen's Houthis attack Israel and threaten Red Sea | BBC News - Englisch Sprechen Lernen mit YouTube

 The Israeli military is yet to explain why it attacked this building.

-Lebanese officials say more than 120 children have been killed by Israeli attacks in this war with hundreds more wounded and then my back.
+Lebanese officials say more than 120 children have been killed by Israeli attacks in this war,

 Had you ever imagined that something like this could happen to you?